jalik/react-form/README.md

   // required, needs to return a promise onSubmit(values) {
     return new Promise((resolve) => {
-      // resolve to notify that the form has been submitted resolve();
+      // resolve with an optional result, to notify that the form has been submitted resolve({ success: true });
       // or reject with error
       reject(new Error('network error'));
     });